RoderickQiu/wnr-guide/docs/why-wnr/yes-wnr.md

 - wnr has got lock mode, etc.

-- wnr is easier and more convinient to use with fine settings, including predefined tasks settings.
+- wnr is easier and more convenient to use with fine settings, including predefined tasks settings.

 <br /><a href="../download/links.html" class="btn btn--default">Download wnr now</a>